 Wellbutrin works by increasing the levels of dopamine and norepinephrine in your brain.
 These are chemicals that help you feel energized, alert, and motivated.
 It takes time for your body to get used to the new medication for dopamine and norepinephrine to build up in a substantial way that you can then feel.

-How long wellbutrin takes also depends on personal factors.
-If you don’t feel any improvements within 2 weeks, talk to your psychiatrist.
+How long Wellbutrin takes also depends on personal factors as well as the mental health condition it is being used for.
+Wellbutrin for depression can take from as little to 1-2 weeks to take impact.
+In comparison, Wellbutrin for ADHD may take past two weeks to take effect.
+If you don’t feel any improvements within the first few weeks, talk to your psychiatrist.
 Remember that it can take a while for Wellbutrin to make a noticeable difference in your mood and energy.

 What Is Wellbutrin Used For?